bojordan/bojordan.github.io/_posts/2022-01-16-KQL-primer-simplified.md

     | project Id, ReportDate, ConfirmedValue, ActiveValue, DeathsValue, RecoveredValue
     ```

-6. Group results and run functions over the set
+6. Group results and run functions over the set:

     ```
     Covid19_Bing
     | where Id == "/US/North Carolina"
-    | extend ConfirmedValue = Confirmed.Value, ActiveValue = toint(Active.Value), DeathsValue = Deaths.Value, RecoveredValue = Recovered.Value
+    | extend ConfirmedValue = Confirmed.Value, ActiveValue = toint(Active.Value),
+        DeathsValue = Deaths.Value, RecoveredValue = Recovered.Value
-    | project Id, ReportDate, ConfirmedValue, ActiveValue, DeathsValue, RecoveredValue
+    | project Id, ReportDate, ConfirmedValue, ActiveValue,
+        DeathsValue, RecoveredValue
     | summarize count(), toint(avg(ActiveValue)) by bin(ReportDate, 31d)
     ```

+ Note, I'm assuming most queries will be using the sample data from the tutorial listed above, but my one criticism of the data from that tutorial is that it is not typical system telemetry.
+I'll give examples for the following when I find a good sample dataset to use.

-7. Get values out of JSON columns
+7. Get values out of JSON columns.

 8. Join against other records.

- Note, I'm assuming most queries will be using the sample data from the tutorial listed above, but my one criticism of the data from that tutorial is that it is not typical system telemetry.
- I'll describe this later